-If a market price is not readily available or is deemed not to reflect market value, the Fund will determine the price of the security held by it based on a determination of the security's fair value pursuant to policies and procedures approved by the Board.
+If a market price is not readily available or is deemed not to reflect market value, the relevant Fund will determine the price of the security held by it based on a determination of the security's fair value pursuant to policies and procedures approved by the Board.

-Fair valuation may have the effect of reducing stale pricing arbitrage opportunities presented by the pricing of Shares.
-However, when the Fund uses fair valuation to price securities, it may value those securities higher or lower than another fund would have priced the security.
+To the extent a Fund holds securities that may trade infrequently, fair valuation may have the effect of reducing stale pricing arbitrage opportunities presented by the pricing of Shares.
+However, when a Fund uses fair valuation to price securities, it may value those securities higher or lower than another fund would have priced the security.
 Also, the use of fair valuation may cause the Shares' NAV performance to diverge from the Shares' market price and from the performance of various benchmarks used to compare a Fund's performance because benchmarks generally do not use fair valuation techniques.
 Because of the judgment involved in fair valuation decisions, there can be no assurance that the value ascribed to a particular security is accurate.